turingschool/career-development-curriculum/module_two/feedback_ii.md

 #### Objectives
 * Utilize a template for a feedback conversation
-* Understand what feedback you want to communicate
+* Understand both your position and interests in the feedback you want to deliver
-*
+* Utilize the Nonviolent Communication Framework to increase the mindfulness in your communication
+* Understand the role of active listening and assertion when taking in feedback
+* Prepare for and have a feedback conversation with your project partners

 #### Deliverable